dortania/Wireless-Buyers-Guide/types-of-wireless-card/pcie.md

 By far the most popular option for desktop users has been to buy an old Apple Aiport Wireless card and place it into a PCIe riser card.
 The benefits of this is that as long as the hardware works natively on a real mac it will work on without any kexts/framework modifications.
 With PCIe you have a couple of options:

+* Apple Airport Card adapted to a full sized PCIe adapter(Recommended)
+* Apple Airport Card adapted to M.2 B+M Key(same as what NVMe SSDs run off)
+* Apple Airport Card adapted to M.2 A+E Key(same as what intel wireless cards run off)
 * Full sized PCIe Wireless card
-* Apple Airport Card adapted to a full sized PCIe adapter

 Currently supported chipsets: